tonygermano/webswing-mirror/documentation/content/docs/current/integrate/api.md

 **getPrimaryUser()**

 Returns the user of connected web session.
-Note:if user disconnects/closes browser, this method will return null.
+Note: If user disconnects/closes browser, this method will return null.

 **getMirrorViewUser()**

 Returns the user of connected mirror view web session.
-(Admin console -> view session) Note:if admin disconnects/closes browser, this method will return null.
+(Admin console -> view session).
+Note: If admin disconnects/closes browser, this method will return null.

 **Boolean primaryUserHasRole(String role) throws WebswingApiException**